moon-up/moon-sdk-unity/docs/LitecoinApi.md

 <a id="listlitecoinaccounts"></a>
 # **ListLitecoinAccounts**
-> AccountControllerResponse ListLitecoinAccounts (string authorization)
+> AccountAPIResponse ListLitecoinAccounts (string authorization)